 Unrealised foreign exchange differences arising from nonmonetary financial assets and liabilities classified as fair value through profit or loss ("FVPL") are recognised in the income statement as trading income.
-Non-monetary financial assets that are classified as FVOCI relates mainly to FVOCI equities.
+Non-monetary financial assets that are classified as fair value through other comprehensive income ("FVOCI") relates mainly to FVOCI equities.
 Refer to section 2(f) for the accounting treatment.